rayanmargham/FNF-Godot-Engine/README.md

 One will be without ModChart Support and can be opened in any Godot Editor.
 Another will have ModChart Support But will require you to build the Godot engine with a Lua Module (we will provide the source you just need to compile it)
-# I'm Done.

-Listen it's been a fun ride these past months but as you can tell I don't have the time nor motivation to keep doing this so I'm suspending the project till I know what to do with it.
-Obviously I will be still accepting Pull Requests You guys make but i won't be adding any updates for a bit. theres no knowing how long the project will be suspending till but we'll see, Think of it as merly me taking a break til I can decide on what to do on it.

-Thank YOU!